 Miriam Amanda Wallace Ferguson had been the daughter of a wealthy farmer, and married Jim back when he was a poor country lawyer joining every fraternal society that would have him as a member.
 To our modern sensibilities Miriam seems like a pleasant non-entity, but at the time she was practically the ideal of a Texas wife: a modest woman who ran a tight house, lived for her children, kept her opinions to herself and unquestioningly supported her husband.

 Miriam was also thoroughly uninterested in politics.
-She had been against woman’s suffrage, the the 19th amendment, and was on the record as saying, “I prefer that men shall attend to all public matters.”
+She had been against woman’s suffrage, the the Nineteenth Amendment, and was on the record as saying, “I prefer that men shall attend to all public matters.”

 Her primary campaign was an interesting one.
 In July the Fort Worth Record-Telegraph ran a comparison of the nine Democratic hopefuls.
 Miriam’s platform was the shortest and least detailed, relying on generic statements like “reduce waste” and “cut expenses” and “restore Texas to the place she has held in the galaxy of states.” (#maketexasgreatagain)